Nigeria leader in new effort to get Gambia's Jammeh to leave

-DAKAR, Senegal (AP) — Nigeria’s president was leading a regional delegation to Gambia in a last-ditch attempt Friday to persuade its longtime leader to step down and allow his rival’s inauguration next week.
+DAKAR, Senegal (AP) — Nigeria’s president was leading a regional delegation to Gambia in a last-ditch attempt Friday to persuade its longtime leader to step down and allow his rival’s inauguration next week, while fears grow that the impasse could turn violent.

+Meanwhile, the African Union announced it will cease to recognize President Yahya Jammeh as Gambia’s legitimate leader as of Jan.
+19, when his mandate expires.
+The decision by the AU’s Peace and Security Council warns Jammeh of serious consequences if his actions lead to the “loss of innocent lives” and calls on Gambia’s security forces to exercise restraint.

-President Muhammadu Buhari has been authorized to offer Gambian President Yahya Jammeh asylum, if necessary, during the visit.
+As the international community looks for a peaceful way out of the crisis, Nigerian President Muhammadu Buhari has been authorized to offer Jammeh asylum, if necessary, during Friday’s visit.

-The West African regional bloc also has a military force on standby to intervene if Jammeh does not step down when his mandate expires Jan.
-19.
+But the West African regional bloc also has a military force on standby to intervene if Jammeh does not step down.

 Most Read Stories